capeman29/TMinUI/README.md

   /mnt/sdcard/FBN/states/nbajam.stateX.png (where X is the slot number 1 to 8)

   please note that the slot 0 should not be used anymore be aware of this on retroarch as You can still select it.
 Also note that the file extension has been removed from state file, this is to copy what retroarch does so it will be easier updating it in the future myminui releases.

+  - added the file _map.txt under arcade and finalburnneo roms folders, rename them as map.txt to get the real name of the arcade name in place of the rom file name, please note that this takes a lot of time every time You enter the folder in case of big collection of roms (> than 4secs for 1000 rom files) because it is not cached so it's your choice, I don't use it but many asked for it.
+It also breaks the states preview logic, I'll fix this in future releases. it is a plain txt file in case You want to edit it. it is based on the arcade-rom-name.txt available in onionos.

 ## release 01/05/2024